unriellistic/stacktheflags-2020/misc-challenge-7.md

 ### Preliminary Steps

 We are handed a png file with no leads.
-To acquire said leads we should first bang the file through common tools, such as binwalk and pngcheck.
+To acquire said leads we should first bang the file through common tools such as binwalk and pngcheck.

 ![alt text](https://github.com/unriellistic/stacktheflags-2020/blob/main/misc-challenge-7-picures/1.png)